Lose Weight & Gain Energy on the G.I. Diet

 High or low – what are the effects?

-Ten years ago they looked at the effects of high and low-glycaemic meals with the same number of calories four hours after people ate them.
 They found that people were hungrier, had lower blood sugar, and had more activity in the area of the brain that is associated with craving and reward after they consumed a high-glycaemic meal.

 When you eat a high-glycaemic food, the sugar in that food becomes readily available as soon as it passes through the stomach to the intestines.

 You may feel a sudden surge of energy as sugar (in the form of glucose) pours into your blood.
-Your body will react by producing more insulin to metabolize it.
+Your body will react by producing more insulin to metabolise it.
 However, the insulin rush will deplete that blood glucose within the next couple of hours.

-You may even feel exhausted, shaky, and woozy if your glucose level drops too low too quickly, a state called hypoglycemia, and you’ll probably crave a high-glycaemic snack, which certainly won’t help with weight loss.
+You may even feel exhausted, shaky, and woozy if your glucose level drops too low too quickly, a state called hypoglycaemia, and you’ll probably crave a high-glycaemic snack, which certainly won’t help with weight loss.

 In contrast, low-glycaemic foods require more processing time in the digestive system as enzymes work to separate the sugar from other components.